-Browse popular recipes online for great ideas and make a weekly meal plan together.
-Then place some ingredients on the kitchen table and let the kids brainstorm their own healthy lunches.
+Browse popular recipes online for great school lunch ideas and start creating weekly meal plans together.
+Then place some ingredients on the kitchen table and let each child brainstorm their own healthy lunches.

-So how do you get kids interested in a healthy lunch?
-Start with using the same ingredients you ate for dinner or a big weekend breakfast.
-For example, you could transform leftover rice, veggies, cream cheese, and fish into a delicious sushi-style lunch.
+So how do you get your little ones interested in eating a healthful lunch?
+Start using the same ingredients you ate for dinner or a big weekend breakfast.
+For example, you could transform leftover rice, vegetables, cream cheese, and fish into a delicious sushi-style lunchbox-ready meal.

-Asking your children to try one new food a week will also expand your lunchbox recipe options.
+Asking your child to eat one new food a week will also expand your lunchbox recipe options.

-You can pull these delicious sandwich alternatives together in five minutes using leftover meat from dinner.
-Add extra protein and veggies on the side, such as peeled baby carrots with hummus.
+You can fill these tasty sandwiches in five minutes using leftovers from last night’s dinner.
+Pop in some extra protein and veggies to the lunchbox, like peeled baby carrots with a hummus dip.